 Following the tour, make your way to the nearby pedestrian bridge, Mary’s Bridge, which offers a picturesque view of the entire castle.
 The drive from Garmisch to Neuschwanstein Castle is only an hour.
 Easy peasy!
 Public transportation makes for a much lengthier journey, so I recommend joining a formal tour group if you don’t have a rental car.

-Fun fact: Neuschwanstein is referred to as the “Disney Castle in Germany.”
+Fun Fact: Neuschwanstein is referred to as the “Disney Castle in Germany.”
 Walt Disney loved it so much that it was the inspiration behind Cinderella’s castle.
-And if you love touring castles and palaces, check out the gorgeous Italian villas and gardens in Ravello, the enchanting mansion tours in Newport, Rhode Island, and the fairytale town of Sintra – an easy day trip from Lisbon.
+And if you love touring castles and palaces, check out the gorgeous Italian villas and gardens in Ravello, the enchanting mansion tours in Newport, Rhode Island, and the Royal Palace while traveling to Madrid.

 Neuschwanstein Castle Tickets